GoogleChrome/web.dev/src/site/content/en/blog/building-a-stories-component/index.md

   here on out.
 * **Ease of implementation**.
 Scroll Snap Points are practically built for the touch-centric horizontal-pagination use case.
 * **Free native inertia**.
-Every platform will scroll and rest in it's style, as opposed to normalized inertia which can have an uncanny scrolling and resting style.
+Every platform will scroll and rest in its style, as opposed to normalized inertia which can have an uncanny scrolling and resting style.

 ## Cross-browser compatibility {: #compatibility }